 The narratives of the Old Testament are a rich resource for God’s people.
 We have been looking at Deborah in the book of Judges.
 Even though the events of Deborah’s life took place over 3,000 years ago, God has things for us to learn from her story.
 Here are some of the qualities that all of us, and women in particular, can learn from the narrative concerning Deborah.

 Trust in God’s Word

-Deborah did not lose sight of the appropriateness of male leadership.
+Deborah did not lost sight of the rightful place of men to lead.
 In Judges 4:9 we read:

 Deborah showed great courage.
 The men around her were not responding with courage.
-They were intimidated by the powerful armies of Sisera.
-In contrast, Deborah had the courage to take God at his word.
+As indicated in an earlier post, if her prophetic words had not come true, she could have been killed by God’s people.
+The armies of Sisera were powerful.
+The nation was being oppressed and intimidated.
+Yet Deborah had the courage to believe what God said, even if the circumstances around her were less than encouraging.
 Both women and men need courage today to stand against the cultural assault on biblical truth.